WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 7th February 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

+Please try to arrive a little bit before 11.45am so that you have time to get logged in to your trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

 #### For those new to Python ####

 We will continue with our Python introduction sessions, and complete the Age Calculator programme, started at the last session, which will involve using the Python ```if else``` block.
 If there's time we will start drawing graphics patterns using *turtles!*